simaran1312/10123-20123-Zomato-Landing-Page/README.md

-This is my zomato landing page clone
+# This is my zomato landing page clone

-Done with first commit
+## Done with first commit

+## setup created here for out application